 With solar arrays sized according to the power needs of the mission, there might be thousands of individual solar cells crammed onto a typical satellite.

-It was 60 years ago this month that the first practical solar (or ‘photovoltaic’ cell) was demonstrated at Bell Labs in New Jersey, USA.
+It was more than 60 years ago that the first practical solar (or ‘photovoltaic’ cell) was demonstrated at Bell Labs in New Jersey, USA.
 This new invention’s very first practical use was in powering early satellites, and solar cells remain pivotal to the space industry to this day.

 But photovoltaic electricity generation is also on the way to becoming a major terrestrial energy source, projected to supply close to 3% of global electricity demand by 2020.

-This bright future will be the focus of the European Photovoltaic Solar Energy Conference and Exhibition in Amsterdam, the Netherlands, this September.
+This bright future was the focus of the European Photovoltaic Solar Energy Conference and Exhibition in Amsterdam, the Netherlands, in September 2004.

-Thousands of experts will discuss the progress of photovoltaic technology across – as well as off – the planet.
+Thousands of experts discussed the progress of photovoltaic technology across – as well as off – the planet.

-Meanwhile, next week sees the ESA-organised European Space Power Conference in Noordwijkerhout, the Netherlands, covering all aspects of electrical power for space missions, including batteries, power components and nuclear power.
+Meanwhile, April 2014 marked the ESA-organised European Space Power Conference in Noordwijkerhout, the Netherlands, covering all aspects of electrical power for space missions, including batteries, power components and nuclear power.

 Turning light into power, solar arrays are a must-have for the vast majority of satellites.
 With solar arrays sized according to the power needs of the mission, there might be thousands of individual solar cells crammed onto a typical satellite.